 So let's deep dive into our how to wash linen guide.

-It might look like linen is super delicate and challenging to take care of, but in reality, it’s not that complicated as it might seem at first.
+It might look like linen fabrics are super delicate and challenging to take care of, but in reality, it’s not that complicated as it might seem at first.

 It’s always best to learn how to take care of your linen garment from the label attached to it, but it also helps to have some general knowledge.